Annealed almost periodic entropy: Topologies on approximate equivalence classes

 \subsection{Other topologies and their relations}

-Fell introduced the quotient topology in~\cite{Fel60b,Fel62} alongside another option which he called the `inner hull kernel' topology.
-The latter is now often called the `Fell topology'.
-In our terminology, the Fell topology can also be expressed as the pullback of a lower Vietoris topology.
-The differences from the quotient topology are that the Fell topology (i) allows only the case $k=1$, and (ii) depends on which positive functionals can be approximated by \emph{convex combinations} of those associated to a given representation.
-As a result of (ii), the Fell topology is insensitive to multiplicities of subrepresentations, whereas the quotient topology is not in general.
-To capture (ii) by pulling back a lower Vietoris topology, we apply that topology to $\ol{\rm{conv}}\,\S_1(\pi)$ rather than $\ol{\S_1(\pi)}$ for each representation $\pi$.
+Both Fell's quotient and inner hull-kernel topologies can be defined by comparing representations through their $k$-summaries for all $k$.
+From this point of view, the difference is that we take convex combinations of the $k$-summaries before defining the inner hull-kernel topology.
+As a consequence, the Fell topology is insensitive to multiplicities of subrepresentations, whereas the quotient topology does remember them to some extent: specifically, through the ranks of all compact operators in the representations, as a consequence of Theorem~\ref{thm:Voi-main}.

 On the other hand, neither the quotient topology nor the Fell topology controls the values of operator norms $\|\pi(a)\|$ for a fixed element $a$ of $\A$ and a variable choice of the representation $\pi$.
-In general these norms are only lower semicontinuous in those topologies, not continuous; see, for instance,~\cite[Section 3.3]{Dix--Cstar}.
-Recent years have seen a swell of interest in a mode of convergence for representations called `strong convergence', which is defined precisely to control these operator norms; see, for intance, the recent survey~\cite{Magee--survey}.
-That convergence, in turn, can be defined by pulling back a Vietoris rather than a lower Vietoris topology.
-However, like the Fell topology, it consider only the closed convex hulls of the sets $\S_1(\pi)$ for a representation $\pi$.
+In general these norms are only lower semicontinuous in those topologies, not continuous; see~\cite[Chap.
+II]{Fel60} or~\cite[Sec.
+3.3]{Dix--Cstar}.
+Recent years have seen a swell of interest in a mode of convergence for representations called `strong convergence', which is defined precisely to control these operator norms; see, for intance, the recent surveys~\cite{Magee--survey,vanHan--strong-survey}.
+On the other hand, control of those norms does not require controlling multiplicities, or tuples of more than one vector, and so strong convergence is again insensitive to multiplicities.
+In fact, the strong convergence of an AP sequence $(\pi_n)_{n\ge 1}$ is equivalent to Vietoris convergence of the sequence of closed convex hulls $\ol{\rm{conv}}\,\S_1(\pi_n)$.

+For example, if $\A = C(\bbT)$, then a non-degenerate representation is generated by a single unitary operator.
+For a sequence of unitaries $(U_n)_{n\ge 1}$ and another one $U$, the resulting representations converge strongly if and only if their spectra satisfy $\s(U_n) \to \s(U)$ in the Hausdorff distance, while strong-quotient convergence additionally keeps track of the multiplicities of isolated eigenvalues.

+I have chosen the term `strong-quotient topology' because strong-quotient convergence is a simultaneous strengthening of (i) convergence in the quotient topology and (ii) strong convergence.
+The previous subsections show its relationship to the quotient topology.
+It controls strong convergence because, if $a \ge 0$, then any representation $\pi$ satisfies